Logius-standaarden/authzen-nlgov/sections/information-model.md

 ## Resource {#resource}

 A Resource is the target of an access request.
-It is a JSON ([[RFC8259]]) object that is constructed similar to a Subject entity.
-It has the follow keys:
+It is an object that is constructed similar to a Subject entity.
+It has the following keys:

 `type`:
 : REQUIRED.
-A `string` value that specifies the type of the Resource.
+A string value that specifies the type of the Resource. <span class="nlgov-add">It is RECOMMENDED to define the type as a Linked Data URI.</span>

 `id`:
 : REQUIRED.
-A `string` value containing the unique identifier of the Resource, scoped to the `type`.
+A string value containing the unique identifier of the Resource, scoped to the `type`.

 `properties`:
 : OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of a Resource.
+An object which can be used to express additional attributes of a Resource.

-<span class="nlgov-add">The Resource MAY contain [[JSON-LD11]] keys starting with the `@`-symbol.</span>
+### Resource Properties {#resource-properties}

+Similarly to the Subject properties, the PEP can also provide attributes for the Resource in the properties field.

+Such attributes can include, but are not limited to, attributes of the resource used in access evaluations or metadata about the resource.

-### Examples (non-normative)
+### Examples (non-normative) {#resource-examples}

 The following is a non-normative example of a Resource with a `type` and a simple `id`: